Author, Nav Sharma, RD

 2) Switch things up!
 Find new recipes with foods you’ve never tried, try new spices, switch your meal prep day(s) to other convenient times or invest in new cookware like a high-speed blender.
 Sometimes sprucing up your kitchen a bit can give you just the right push to keep going.

 3) Take some time to research an eating plan that will work for you!
-There are million results that will come up on Google if you try to search for a plan that will address your specific nutrition goals.
+There are a million of results that will come up on Google if you try to search for a plan that will address your specific nutrition goals.
 If you spend enough time looking through current reputable research carefully, you might get close.
 Still not sure?
 Go to a nutrition professional for some help.

 4) Set realistic goals and expectations!
 You might have heard that your aunt’s friend’s daughter lost 30 lbs in one month or that guy at the gym turned his belly fat into abs after 3 weeks.
 Setting unattainable goals can lead to feelings of frustration and cause you to give up.
 Dietitians recommend losing 1-2 lbs a week for healthy sustainable weight loss.
-And remember, a loss of 5-10% of your body weight can have a large positive impact on your health.
+And remember, a loss of 5-10% of your body weight can have a significant positive impact on your health.
 Use the SMART goals method to help you set more realistic goals (S-specific; M-measurable; A-achievable; R-realistic; T-time-framed).

 5) Break down your goals into smaller, more achievable tasks!
 Break bigger goals, like ‘eating more vegetables’ down into smaller tasks, like ‘this week have a salad at lunch.’
 Have a list of tasks you’d like to complete on particular days in your week.
 For example, maybe grocery shopping, washing your fruits and vegetables and meal prepping on the same day is time-consuming and overwhelming for you.
 Try dividing these tasks across three separate days.